Masters (MSc or MRes) in Computational Methods in Ecology and Evolution (CMEE)

 Imperial College works closely with employers and industry, including Industrial Advisory Panels to design Master’s courses which provide graduates with technical knowledge, expertise and transferable skills and to encourage students to take internships and placements.
 All Master’s courses are designed with employer needs in mind with some Master’s courses accredited by Professional, Statutory and Regulatory Bodies.
 Most Master’s courses offer an opportunity to carry out research projects in industry.

 Entry Requirements & Fees

 The course is open to students with a broad range of biological degrees including biology, zoology, plant sciences, microbiology and environmental sciences, as well as bioinformatics, engineering, mathematics, computer science, or physical sciences.
 The minimum expected requirement is an Upper Second Class Honours degree in a relevant subject from a UK academic institution, or an equivalent overseas qualification.
-A minimum of a grade B within A level Mathematics, or a degree demonstrating requisite knowledge of maths is also required.

 Applicants must also meet the College's English language requirements which for students outside the English speaking world are: IELTS 6.5 (plus writing and speaking 6.0); TOEFL Internet 100 (plus writing and speaking 24).